GTouzin/Portfolio/R/README.md

         * IMDB_data_exploration.ipynb  show how I explored the dataset.
         * IMDB_scrapping.ipynb has been used to find additional data about the 5000 movies, historical inflation rate and exchange rate.
         * IMDB_model.ipynb show how I used the XGBoost and SVM algorithms to make prediction about the profitability of each movies.

   * Kaggle_GGG (Annotations in french)
        * I made those Jupyter Notebook or the Kaggle competition "Ghouls, Goblins, and Ghosts...
 Boo!" in october 2016.
 The                       competition had for goal to create a classification model for a linearly non-separable dataset.
          I made two notebooks for this projects:
           * Kaggle_GGG_exploration.ipynb where I clean and explore the dataset.
           * Kaggle_GGG_Modèle.ipynb where I made my classification model.

+  * R programming
+       * This is a sample of R scripts, not notebook, I wrote for different projects.
+Those scripts can show you how I organize my code and tackle difficult problems.
+Those files are:
+          * ward_p.R: an implementation of the Ward p algorithm that is a hierarchical clustering algorithm who use the p-norm as measure of distance between point.
+I implemented this algorithm since there's no R package who gives the ability of using it as a function.

    * Titanic (Annotations in french)
       * This is the first Kaggle competition in which I participated in.
 The challenge was to predict if a passenger of the Titanic survive the catastrophe by looking at some of their characteristics like their name, their ticket class, or their sex.
 This was a classification problem and this competition help me learn a lot about variable engineering.